sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 A large software system, however, is composed of many units and responsibilities.

-In this chapter, we are going to discuss the different **test levels** (i.e., unit, integration, and system), their advantages and disadvantages, and the trade-offs that a tester has to make in real-world testing.
+In this chapter, we are going to discuss the different **test levels** (i.e. unit, integration, and system), their advantages and disadvantages, and the trade-offs that a tester has to make in real-world testing.

 ## Unit testing